The Practical Parent: Guide of Serial Sevens

 Seven wonders of having adult children

-Each set is brief, practical, and designed to be easy to read on busy days.
+Each stage has brief, practical points, designed to be easy to read on busy days.

 Why This Guide Exists